soumendrak/website-v2/content/series/job-interviews/accion-labs-interview-questions/index.md

 1. What are the data structures in Python ?
 2. What are the differences between list and tuple ?
-  a.
-Demonstrate how both are immutable/mutable
+   1. Demonstrate how both are immutable/mutable
-  b.
-Gave example of list inside tuple and vice versa
+   2. Gave example of list inside tuple and vice versa
-  c.
-Can we extend/append a tuple to another tuple
+   3. Can we extend/append a tuple to another tuple
 3. Why dictionary keys should be hashable and immutable ?
-  a.
-How hashing happen inside dictionary
+   1. How hashing happen inside dictionary
 4. Else clause inside list expression
 5. What is git reset command
 6. What is Duck Typing